-Left everything to the last minute?
-Don't worry, we've got super speedy recipes to ensure your big day is still a success...
+Running out of time to finish everything?
+Don't worry – we've got super-speedy recipes to ensure your big day is still a success.

-If you're planning on cooking a whole turkey, it's inevitable that you'll be spending a lot of Christmas Day in the kitchen, plump for the crown and you get all that lovely breast meat but cut out hours of kitchen time.
+If you're planning on cooking a whole turkey, it's inevitable that you'll be spending a lot of Christmas Day in the kitchen.
+Opt for an easier turkey crown recipe and you get all that lovely breast meat but cut out hours of kitchen time.
 Furthermore, top chefs – Heston Blumenthal and Marco Pierre White included – believe that cooking a turkey in one piece can result in a dry breast.
 If you forget the legs, your breast is guaranteed to be succulent.

 Alternatively, for a really stunning centrepiece this pancetta-wrapped turkey breast takes care of the stuffing too.
 It only takes half an hour to prepare and two hours to cook.

-While that it's the oven, don't fill the hob with pans of different veg, rustle up a selection for roasting and pop them in with the bird.
+While the turkey is in the oven, don't fill the hob with pans of different veg, rustle up a selection of roasted vegetables and pop them in with the bird.

-Give your roast potatoes some love but not too much with this easy and delicious recipe.
+Give your roast potatoes some love, but keep it easy-going with these delicious golden roast potatoes.

-For purists who think everything should be homemade, microwave bread sauce and quick cranberry sauce take 15 minutes of work apiece.
-Otherwise a shop-bought option turned into a bowl is nothing to be ashamed of when you've so many other pulls on your time and energy.
+For purists who think everything should be homemade, microwave bread sauce and our really easy cranberry sauce take just 15 minutes of work apiece.
+Otherwise a shop-bought option turned into a bowl is nothing to be ashamed of when you've so many other pulls on your time and energy!

 Great quality Christmas puddings are readily available.
 Check on the pack for microwave instructions before you buy and yours can be on the table in a few minutes.
 Add the personal touch with homemade brandy and vanilla custard in just 15 minutes.
 Or, invest another 10 minutes with our clementine custard.

-If you're hankering after a homemade pud, we've got a fantastic microwave Christmas pudding, using mincemeat, that takes just 35 minutes or try a non-traditional pudding that looks the part and will satisfy the chocolate lovers among you.
+If you're hankering after a homemade pud, we've got a fantastic microwave Christmas pudding, using mincemeat, that takes just 35 minutes or try our chocoholics's Christmas pudding that looks the part and will satisfy the chocolate lovers among you.